 15. Maintain an Activity Log

 Another essential practice is to maintain an activity log.
-This can be particularly useful for larger sites with multiple members and contributors.
-Tracking user activity can help you monitor changes to your content, incorrect login attempts, new and deleted user profiles, and more.
+This is particularly useful for larger sites with multiple users and contributors.
+Tracking user activity lets you monitor changes to your content, incorrect login attempts, new and deleted user profiles, and more.

 This way, you can identify the source of potential security issues and detect hacking attempts early.
-Plugins such as WP Activity Log can help you track user activity so that you can keep an eye on what’s happening on your website.
+Plugins such as WP Activity Log let you track user activity so that you can keep an eye on what’s happening on your website.

 16. Enforce Security Practices Across Your Organization

-Finally, if you’re part of a large company, it’s smart to create strong security policies and enforce relevant procedures.
-No matter how effective your practices are, human error and negligence are often the weakest links in WordPress security.
-Therefore, don’t rely on technical solutions alone.
+Finally, if you’re part of a large company, it’s smart to formalize your site’s security policies and procedures.
+No matter how thorough your practices are, human error and negligence are often the weakest links in WordPress security.
+Don’t rely on technical solutions alone.

 Securing your WordPress site should be a top priority.
-If you don’t follow best practices, such as choosing a strong username and password, you might become an easy target for potential hackers.
-Therefore, it’s worth learning about WordPress security and what you can do to protect your website.
+If you don’t follow best practices, you are an easy target for potential cyberattacks.